Shashwat-19/SnapCode/README.md

 - **Mobile Responsive** – Works on both desktop and mobile devices.
 - **Easy Copy & Share** – Copy QR codes to clipboard for easy sharing.
 - **No Backend Required** – Completely client-side, no server needed.
+- **History of Generated QR Codes** – View the list of previously generated QR codes.
+- **Reset Button** – Clear the generated QR code and history with a single click.

 ---